 When it comes to achieving your Content Marketing goals, the first reflex is to create and distribute new content.
 And very often, after we post it, we don’t think about updating or reusing it further.
 According to a recent study, 37% of content marketers never complete a content audit.
 Which is unfortunate, because a well-conducted content audit done on a regular basis can help you improve your Content Marketing strategy.

-Let’s consider 5 essential steps to perform a successful audit of your website content.
+Let’s consider 5 essential steps to when exploring how to do a website content audit.

 Step 1: Define Your Goals and Metrics

 A content audit is a hard and time-consuming process.
 So, it is important to start out with clear, defined objectives to run it successfully.

 The first step is to think about your business goals.
 What benefits can you draw from a content audit?
 Which results do you want to achieve?

 Here are some examples of goals you can set for your web content audit campaign.

 Identify web pages with high SEO potential to rank in the top 5.